TasoGiann/TasosGiann/04-linux-permissions/README.md

 Others: no access

-chown user:user file.txt
-Changes the owner and group of the file to the specified user.
+This follows the principle of least privilege, allowing only necessary access.

-Security Perspective
+Security Relevance

-Improper file permissions can allow:
+Incorrect file permissions can lead to:

 Unauthorized access to sensitive files

-Accidental modification or deletion of data
+Accidental data modification

-Privilege escalation opportunities

-Applying the principle of least privilege helps reduce these risks by granting only the minimum permissions required.
+Security misconfigurations

+By setting proper permissions, access to the file is restricted to authorized users only.

 Outcome

-After applying the correct permissions:

-Access to the file is restricted
+File access is limited to the intended user

-Only authorized users can modify the file
+Unauthorized users cannot read or modify the file

 System security is improved

 Conclusion

-Understanding and managing Linux file permissions is a fundamental skill in cybersecurity.
-This project demonstrates how basic permission controls contribute to system hardening and access control.
+This project demonstrates basic Linux permission management, which is an essential skill for cybersecurity and system security roles.

----